Italy is a biodiversity zone and home to several animal species than any other European country.

 These creatures are a type of arachnid and can be seen on every continent worldwide besides Antarctica.

-Scorpions have two pincers, eight legs, and a curved tail that ends with a venomous stinger which they usually use for both attack and defense.
+Scorpions have two pincers, eight legs, and a curved tail that ends with a venomous stinger.
+They usually use these for attack and defense.

 Approximately 2,300 known species of scorpions exist globally and come in various sizes and shapes.

-Of all these species, only a maximum of 50 species of scorpion are fatal to humans.
+Of all these species, only a maximum of 50 scorpion species are fatal to humans.
 Good riddance!
 The scorpions found in Italy do not belong to this very poisonous species.

 The scorpions are black and small, rarely growing beyond 30mm in length.

-They are nocturnal, rarely seen during the day.
+They are nocturnal and rarely seen during the day.
 Notwithstanding, they could venture inside through cracks and open doors.

 When this happens, eliminate their food source and use household pest spray to keep them away.

-Their sting here can be likened to a wasp or a bee sting, which is usually harmless, except in cases of people with allergies to insect stings.
+Their sting here can be likened to a wasp or a bee sting, which is usually harmless, except in cases of people allergic to insect stings.

 Scorpion attacks are rare in Italy.
 Nevertheless, if you are stung, you should consult a doctor.